Curry Java - exotic, fruity spice blend

 Today, there are many different curry powders that reflect this diversity.
 Most often you find in the curry powder spices such as turmeric, chili, fenugreek, mustard, coriander, pepper and cumin.
 But also spices such as cloves, cinnamon, mace or cardamom (these spices are more expansive than the others).
 However, the second group of spices in a much lower doses because these are very intensive tasting spices.
 Too large amounts of these spices could make a dish inedible.

-Composition: turmeric, coriander, fenugreek, allspice, cinnamon, cardamom, garlic, ginger, pepper, rice, dextrose, clove, mustard, fennel, caraway, salt, basil, chili.
+Composition: turmeric, coriander, fenugreek, allspice, cinnamon, cardamom, garlic, ginger, pepper, clove, mustard, fennel, caraway, salt, basil, chili, cane sugar

 Upon receipt, please refill your spices and mixes into airtight containers to keep them aromatic for a long time.
 Spices should be stored dark, dry and cool.
 Personally, I prefer glasses.
 These you can use over and over again, provide them with new labels and, above all, sterilize them in water before use.